 If you have been dependent on these or other substances, be prepared to face intense cravings without being able to fulfill them.
-Some guides may allow or encourage the ceremonial use of cannabis or rapé (tobacco snuff) before, during, and/or after a session.
+Some guides may allow or encourage the ceremonial use of cannabis or rapé (tobacco snuff) before, during, or after a session.

-Some facilitators may microdose to tune into the field of the medicine.
+Some facilitators may microdose to tune into the field of medicine.
 Some facilitators may take larger doses when they tripsit for others.
-The intention behind this decision is important: why is the facilitator dosing?
+The intention behind this decision is important: Why is the facilitator dosing?
 Does the facilitator's actions aid her intuition and ability to support journeyers?

 Ultimately, you decide how to move forward on your journey.